 I know it will be challenging at first.
 Your mind will begin to list the bazillion things that need to be done before bed.
 But instead of listening to your mind, you need to listen to your body.

-This is my challenge to you: use this weekend to kick-off a new habit: adequate rest.
+This is my challenge to you: use this holiday weekend to kick-off a new habit: adequate rest.

 Really tune into your body this weekend so you begin to relearn its signals.
 Enjoy a leisurely breakfast, and then climb back into bed with your sweetie for a nap.
 Allow yourself an hour to stay caught up on your email, and then turn off your computer (and Blackberry) and walk away.
 Take a stroll around your neighborhood.
 Sit out on the porch and watch the fireflies.
 Go to bed early.